Irish Seed Savers Collaborate with Artist Rachel Doolin

 Irish Seed Savers Association are delighted to have collaborated with visual artist Rachel Doolin to create a national exhibition.
 This exciting project is part of our focus to raise awareness about the importance of seed sovereignty, biodiversity, food security and our food heritage.

-The exhibition titled HEIRLOOM launched in the Lexicon Cultural Centre in Dún Laoghaire, Dublin in December 2022 and will run from Thursday, 30th March until Thursday, 27th April 2023 at the LHQ Gallery, Cork County Library, Carrigrohane Road.
-The exhibition is free to attend and open from Monday to Friday, 9:00am to 5.30pm.
+The exhibition titled HEIRLOOM launched in the Lexicon Cultural Centre in Dún Laoghaire in December 2022, running until March 2023 where the exhibition was held at the LHQ Gallery, Cork County Library until April 2023.

 For this exhibition Rachel created a sculptural installation titled SEEDARIUM – a sacred space where viewers are able to enter and ponder the beauty and profundity of seeds.
 For this sculptural piece, Rachel and Irish Seed Savers invited our community of growers, seed advocates, individuals, cultivators, weeders, waterers, minders, and seed savers to contribute through submitting seed contributions for exhibition within the SEEDARIUM sculpture.
 In total 32 people contributed seeds for the SEEDARIUM.
 A book of contributors that lists the seeds, the collectors and their words is exhibited alongside the SEEDARIUM.